Vercel AI SDK runtime authorization

 Denied tool calls return structured error responses.
 The agent receives the denial reason and can retry with different arguments or inform the user.

 With maxSteps, agents chain multiple tool calls.
-Each step is authorized independently, preventing escalation across a multi-step workflow.
+Each step is allowed independently, preventing escalation across a multi-step workflow.

 Frequently asked questions